HR SaaS SEO Case Study: Traffic & Growth Results That Matter

 Three HR SaaS Case Studies, Dissected Honestly

-Most case study roundups give you the highlight reel.
-Here’s the full picture on three real-world examples, including the parts that aren’t as flattering.
+Most roundups give you the highlight reel.
+Here is the full picture on three real-world examples.

 Case Study 1: The Anonymous Employee Handbook SaaS (17x Traffic)

-Dean Scaduto’s agency, Dinos Digital, took an unnamed HR SaaS client from near-zero organic visibility to over 4,000 daily organic visitors in seven months.
+Dean Scaduto’s agency took an unnamed HR SaaS client from near-zero organic visibility to over 4,000 daily organic visitors in seven months.
 A 2-person content team and one SEO strategist did it by focusing on a single topic cluster (employee handbooks), using AI to generate 200+ programmatic pages for Fortune 500 company-specific handbooks, and publishing roughly 100 articles per month.

-That’s not me being cynical.
-It’s me pointing out that an HR SaaS company selling enterprise handbook software probably doesn’t convert someone searching “Walmart employee handbook” into a buyer.
+An HR SaaS company selling enterprise handbook software probably does not convert someone searching “Walmart employee handbook” into a buyer.
 That searcher is a Walmart employee, not a Walmart HR director evaluating new software.

 Case Study 2: Folks HR (70% Organic Lift, Actual Pipeline)

 Notice the difference?
 They reported leads, conversion rates, and new customers.
 Not just traffic.
-The strategy involved long-tail keyword targeting, training an internal team member on PPC, and investing in content that matched their actual product capabilities.
+The strategy involved long-tail keyword targeting, training an internal team member on PPC, and investing in content matching actual product capabilities.

 The AI Overview Problem Nobody Wants to Talk About

-Ahrefs ran a study of 300,000 keywords in December 2025 and found that AI Overviews reduce the click-through rate for position-one content by 58%.
-That’s not a rounding error.
-For every 100 clicks a top-ranking page used to get, Google now keeps 58 of them.
+Ahrefs ran a study of 300,000 keywords in December 2025 and updated it February 2026, finding AI Overviews reduce click-through rate for position-one content by 58%.
+For AI Overview keywords specifically, the position-one CTR collapsed from 7.3% to 1.6%.
+A 78% drop.

 | Metric | Before AI Overviews (Dec 2023) | After AI Overviews (Dec 2025) | Change |